Paper 2

 • This is not a requirement, but one way to develop your analysis is to compare one text or creator to another.
 For example, if I were analyzing Taylor Swift, I could compare one of her country songs to one of her pop songs, or one of her pop songs to a song by Nicki Minaj or Rihanna, or one of her songs to song from a different genre, such as punk music.
 A comparison could help you be more precise in articulating how your text helps us think about our concepts in a different way.

-Your paper should follow MLA guidelines for formatting (spacing, font, first-page heading, title, header with last name and page number) and citations, both in-text and on a works cited page.
+Your paper should follow APA guidelines for formatting (including a title page and abstract) and citations, both in-text and on a works cited page.